 Content quality – 6.0

-It’s hard to judge DAZN’s US content this early on, especially since we’re reviewing it right as the service enters the market.
+It’s hard to judge DAZN’s US content this early on, especially since the service has been on the US market for such a short amount of time.
 However, the total content offering is extremely lackluster for what you’re getting out of the box.
 There are few matches scheduled, very little on-demand content available to start, and only marginal original content.
 DAZN has done a good job of having something to offer for those first signing up, but it has a long way to go to develop the options for US customers.

 Streaming quality – 7.5